Publication date: 7 December 2021

 Relationship with HMRC

-Rubix seeks to have a transparent and constructive relationship with HMRC through regular annual meetings and ongoing communication with the Group’s dedicated Customer Relationship Manager (‘CRM’) and HMRC specialists.
-Through these CRM meetings and in the course of ongoing conversations, developments in Rubix’s business and current, future and retrospective tax risks and interpretation of the law in relation to all relevant taxes are discussed.
+Rubix seeks to have a transparent and constructive relationship with HMRC through regular annual meetings and ongoing communication with the Group’s dedicated Customer Compliance Manager (‘CCM’) and HMRC specialists.
+Through these CCM meetings and in the course of ongoing conversations, developments in Rubix’s business and current, future and retrospective tax risks and interpretation of the law in relation to all relevant taxes are discussed.

 This ongoing relationship is also helpful in expediting tax claims and elections and seeking clarification on processes and advance clearances.